Supporting Social-Emotional Behavioral Health (SEBH)

 - youth feel connected and safe at school

 - reduced bullying

-Behavior Specialty Teams: Behavior Coaches and the Challenging Behavior Support Team (CBST)
+Behavior Specialty Team: Challenging Behavior Support Team (CBST)

 The Challenging Behavior Support Team (CBST) provides intensive level support to districts and buildings to support students with significant challenging behavior.
 They support AEA and LEA staff in the development, implementation and evaluation of functional behavior assessments and behavior intervention plans.
 This includes training, modeling and assistance in behavioral instructional practices, strategies and content while integrating research into the design of best practices.